Participation in the Global Scholars Program is open to undergraduates from diverse backgrounds.

 Ready to apply?

 The online application asks you to share information about you and your background, and respond to two essays prompts.
 It is estimated to take 60 min to complete.

 - Explain your interest in this program.
 In what ways do you expect that Global Scholars will align with your interests and aspirations?
-(750 word limit)
+(300-600 words)

 - What are your motivations for engaging with a diverse community of peers?
 In your response, describe a past experience in which you faced a challenge while collaborating with others.
 How did you overcome this challenge?
-(250 word limit)
+(200-300 words)